evhub/coconut/README.rst

 Coconut
 =======

-Coconut is a modern, developer-friendly scripting language that compiles to Python, built for functional programming.
+Coconut is a simple, modern, developer-friendly scripting language that compiles to Python, built for functional programming.

 Usage
 -----